-8 Quiet zones may be adopted only by local jurisdictions (i.e., cities and counties), not by rail operators like Caltrain.
+$^{^{10}}$ Quiet zones may be adopted only by local jurisdictions (i.e., cities and counties), not by rail operators like Caltrain.
 As discussed in Section 4.1, Cumulative Impacts, in this EIR, this mitigation strategy would only apply where a local jurisdiction is willing to approve a quiet zone and where feasible at-grade crossing improvements are identified that meet the FRA requirements for quiet zones.

-1 0 Transportation and Traffic: 2 • Since the Proposed Project would reduce regional VMT, it would not contribute 3 adversely to cumulative regional traffic.
-4 • The Draft EIR studied cumulative impacts with and without the Proposed Project at 82 5 intersections along the Caltrain corridor.
-Of those intersections, there would be 39 6 locations where the Proposed Project would contribute considerably to significant 7 localized cumulative traffic impacts.
-Cumulative mitigation includes signalization a 8 minor roadway improvements.
-Proposed mitigation would reduce the Proposed 9 Project's cumulative contribution to less than significant at all but 17 intersections.
-10 While grade separations are a technically feasible mitigation, as noted above it is 11 financially infeasible for Caltrain to adopt a comprehensive program of grade 12 separations as mitigation.
-However, in the long-term where funding becomes available 13 and it is acceptable to local jurisdictions, Caltrain would support grade separations in 14 the long run.
-15 • The Proposed Project would have less-than-considerable contributions or less-than- 16 considerable contributions with mitigation to cumulative impacts on other transit 17 services, pedestrian and bike facilities, and station access and parking.
-18 • Blended Service operations could further limit the freight operational window 19 depending on the specific HSR operational windows.
-Future freight increases may also 20 be challenged with the narrowing of operational windows.
-Lowering of existing 21 overhead heights at certain locations may limit the ability of freight operators to use 22 freight train equipment with higher heights than at present.
-While it is likely that 23 freight operators can adapt to these changed conditions with scheduling and equipment 24 selection options, it is possible that a limited amount of future freight service might not 25 be accommodated on the Caltrain corridor and could be diverted to other locations or to 26 other modes (such as trucks) that may result in secondary impacts on localized traffic 27 and localized noise 9 .
-Limiting of passenger rail service to avoid narrowing of freight 28 operational windows would be counterproductive to Proposed Project and Blended 29 Service purposes and would only decrease project benefits to regional traffic, air quality, 30 and noise.
-However, mitigation is identified to provide for restoration of existing 31 effective vertical clearances where needed and feasible.
+- o Population and Housing: The Proposed Project would not contribute considerably to any cumulative impacts related to population and housing. - o Public Services and Utilities: The Proposed Project would not contribute considerably to any cumulative impacts related to public services and utilities. - Transportation and Traffic: - Since the Proposed Project would reduce regional VMT, it would not contribute adversely to cumulative regional traffic. - The Draft EIR studied cumulative impacts with and without the Proposed Project at 82 intersections along the Caltrain corridor.
+Of those intersections, there would be 39 locations where the Proposed Project would contribute considerably to significant localized cumulative traffic impacts.
+Cumulative mitigation includes signalization a minor roadway improvements.
+Proposed mitigation would reduce the Proposed Project's cumulative contribution to less than significant at all but 17 intersections.
+While grade separations are a technically feasible mitigation, as noted above it is financially infeasible for Caltrain to adopt a comprehensive program of grade separations as mitigation.
+However, in the long-term where funding becomes available and it is acceptable to local jurisdictions, Caltrain would support grade separations in the long run. - The Proposed Project would have less-than-considerable contributions or less-than-considerable contributions with mitigation to cumulative impacts on other transit services, pedestrian and bike facilities, and station access and parking. - Blended Service operations could further limit the freight operational window depending on the specific HSR operational windows.
+Future freight increases may also be challenged with the narrowing of operational windows.
+Lowering of existing overhead heights at certain locations may limit the ability of freight operators to use freight train equipment with higher heights than at present.
+While it is likely that freight operators can adapt to these changed conditions with scheduling and equipment selection options, it is possible that a limited amount of future freight service might not be accommodated on the Caltrain corridor and could be diverted to other locations or to other modes (such as trucks) that may result in secondary impacts on localized traffic and localized noise11.
+Limiting of passenger rail service to avoid narrowing of freight operational windows would be counterproductive to Proposed Project and Blended Service purposes and would only decrease project benefits to regional traffic, air quality, and noise.
+However, mitigation is identified to provide for restoration of existing effective vertical clearances where needed and feasible.